i3dsymposium/i3dsymposium.github.io/2025/cfp.md

 Papers must be submitted anonymously and will be evaluated by double-blind peer review from an international paper committee of published authors and tertiary reviewers.
 There is no rebuttal process.
 The submission system link is: <https://easychair.org/conferences/?conf=i3d2025>

-All accepted papers will be published in a special issue of the [Proceedings of the ACM in Computer Graphics and Interactive Techniques (PACM CGIT)](https://dl.acm.org/journal/pacmcgit), once all mandatory changes have been addressed and a second round of peer review by the primary reviewer is passed.
+Papers go through a two-round review process.
+If papers are accepted after the first review round, all mandatory changes must be passed in a second round of peer review by the primary reviewer.

 By submitting your article to an ACM Publication, you are hereby acknowledging that you and your co-authors are subject to all [ACM Publications Policies](https://www.acm.org/publications/policies), including ACM's new [Publications Policy on Research Involving Human Participants and Subjects](https://www.acm.org/publications/policies/research-involving-human-participants-and-subjects).
 Alleged violations of this policy or any ACM Publications Policy will be investigated by ACM and may result in a full retraction of your paper, in addition to other potential penalties, as per ACM Publications Policy.